agiessing/agiessing.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an acting assistant professor in the [Department of Statistics](https://stat.uw.edu) at the [University of Washington](https://www.washington.edu).
+I am broadly interested in inference on high-dimensional data sets.
 My research is supported by the National Science Foundation (grant num.
 DMS-2310578).
-I am broadly interested in inference on high-dimensional data.

 Ongoing Research Themes:
  * Inference on Semiparametric Models